openjdk/jextract/README.md

 #### Command line options

 The `jextract` tool includes several customization options.
 Users can select in which package the generated code should be emitted, and what the name of the main extracted class should be.
-If no package is specified, classes are generated in unnamed package.
-If no name is specified for the main header class, then header class name is derived from the header file name.
+If no package is specified, classes are generated in the unnamed package.
+If no name is specified for the main header class, then the header class name is derived from the header file name.
 For example, if jextract is run on foo.h, then foo_h will be the name of the main header class.

 A complete list of all the supported options is given below: